shu3-lab/ZoomMeetingNotification/README.md

 <br>

-#### The target range of this repository is Zoom meeting notification functions.(The range is a red frame in the above figure)
+**The target range of this repository is Zoom meeting notification functions.(The range is a red frame in the above figure)**

+## *Functions*

+All of functions in this repository are made as lambda functions.
+So, they should be archived and transfered to S3 bucket to deploy.(The command to transfer is written below.)

 ## *Create Zoom Meetings*

 A source code is 'create_meeting.py'.
 At first, it calls Create Meeting API delivered by Zoom.<br>
-If you want to understand details of API, **[read a official document.](https://marketplace.zoom.us/docs/api-reference/zoom-api/meetings/meetingcreate)** The JSON of request body is stored in S3 bucket, so this function get it and send it as payload.<br>
+If you want to understand details of API, **[read a official document.](https://marketplace.zoom.us/docs/api-reference/zoom-api/meetings/meetingcreate)** The JSON of request body is stored in S3 bucket, so this function get it and send it as payload.The path of the JSON file is `/body_data/body.json`.<br>
 When API execution is succeed, A Zoom Meeting ID is responsed.
 The ID is stored in DynamoDB.Result of this function is notified to Step Functions.